BlakeGuilloud/ganon/CONTRIBUTING.md

   * [View Issues](https://github.com/BlakeGuilloud/ganon/issues) that are currently seeking help from the community.
   * Find a method, a bug, or a new feature that you wish to work on.
   * Please refrain from working on issues that have the label "in progress" applied to them.
+  * Using the 'help wanted' label filter is a good way to find available issues.
   * Mention me in a comment of the respective issue: "@BlakeGuilloud I would like to work on this".
   * The "in progress" label will be applied to the issue, and you will be given 24 hours to complete the task.
 If you need more time, please @BlakeGuilloud me and I will happily oblige.